No more wasted food and soggy sandwiches! Here are five common mistakes when packing school lunches (and how to fix them).

 Try this: Here are some tips for combatting lunch box sogginess…

-- Wrap the cold pack in a clean towel to absorb moisture as it defrosts
+- Wrap the cold pack in a clean towel to absorb moisture as it defrosts.

-- Smear nut butter on both pieces of bread before the jelly
+- Smear nut butter on both pieces of bread before the jelly.

-- Spread a thin layer of butter under mayo on sandwiches to form a barrier
+- Spread a thin layer of butter under mayo on sandwiches to form a barrier.

 - Test the lunch box to make sure it’s leakproof by putting a small amount of water in it and standing it on its end.
-If it leaks, package drippy things in separate containers
+If it leaks, package drippy things in separate containers.

-- Pack lettuce and tomato on the side when making sandwiches
+- Pack lettuce and tomato on the side when making sandwiches.

-- Separate wet and dry foods in different compartments and use silicone cups to divide them even further
+- Separate wet and dry foods in different compartments and use silicone cups to divide them even further.

-Mistake #4: Including new foods
+Mistake #4: Including new foods.

 I know the photos on Instagram of sushi and roasted beet salad tucked into lunchboxes are swoon-worthy.
-But if those are foods your kids is already iffy about–or if she hasn’t even tried them before–the lunch box is likely not the ideal introduction.
-Unless you’ve got an adventurous eaters who loves surprises (and if so, I envy you), easy-to-eat, familiar foods often work best for kids at school.
+But if those are foods your kids are already iffy about–or if she hasn’t even tried them before–the lunch box is likely not the ideal introduction.
+Unless you’ve got adventurous eaters who love surprises (and if so, I envy you), easy-to-eat, familiar foods often work best for kids at school.
 You can always find new ways to serve them.
 I love this gallery of lunch box ideas from Produce for Kids for inspiration.

-Try this: Save the new and unfamiliar foods for after-school snacks, when your kids are in a comfortable environment (and probably at their hungriest!).
+Try this: Save the new and unfamiliar foods for after-school snacks when your kids are in a comfortable environment (and probably at their hungriest!).
 Put them on a snack plate with already-liked foods.

-Mistake #5: Doing it for them
+Mistake #5: Doing it for them.

 Some parents truly enjoy packing lunches–and if that’s you, keep on keeping on!
 We all have household tasks we find pleasure in doing (mine: sucking up tufts of dog hair with the vacuum wand).
 But if you groan and complain about packing, it’s time to pass the job onto your kids.
 They’ll gain important life skills, you’ll get valuble time back.